Sometimes emotions are layered one on the other like this graffiti paint.

-This is an actual situation for me from about six months ago.
+This was an actual situation for me.
 I had been scanning all of Mom’s family photos, which involved a lot of work and money.
 My dad was not so enthusiastic.
 One day talking on the phone, I asked him if he had downloaded the latest photos.
 He said no and made it clear that he didn’t want to.

 That’s when I felt that mix of emotions: anger and sadness.
 Of course, I could write both of these emotions in my Line 1 statement as I did above.
 But I like to look a little closer.
 Here’s what I do when I experience more than one emotion in a situation.